oliverigpereira0510/pdsnd_github/README.md

 Exploring and putting to use version control via the use of git commands

 ### Files used
-python code and data files
+python code and data files and gitignore

 ### Credits
 Huge shoutout to udacity from the impressive course work.